jmbredenberg/Mafia-rules/README.md

 ###Microphone/Receiver: (2 pairs in game)

 Each Microphone is paired with a receiver.
 If the player with a microphone is killed with a “BANG”, the player with the corresponding receiver is told the identity of the mafia who killed them.
 If the player holding the microphone is killed by “KABOOM,” the player with the receiver will be informed only that a “KABOOM” was used.
-It is extra important that players tell the Gods when receivers are transferred between players, and when a player with a microphone is killed by “BANG,” be sure to include the fact that you had a mic on you in your death pm to the Gods.
+It is extra important that players tell the Mods when receivers are transferred between players, and when a player with a microphone is killed by “BANG,” be sure to include the fact that you had a mic on you in your death pm to the Mods.
 ###Taser: (4 in game)

 You may write a target’s name on a taser.
 Once written, it cannot be erased.
 5 minutes after the target’s name has been written on a taser, anyone with the taser who has line-of-sight on the target may say “I TAZE <Name of target>”.
 A target who has been tazed many not make any kills for the remainder of the day (but can make conscriptions).
 Once used, a taser is destroyed.

 ###Camera/CCTV: (1 pair in game)

 The camera is paired with a CCTV receiver.
-The player with the camera may place it in a Gods-approved location.
+The player with the camera may place it in a Mods-approved location.
 Once the camera is placed, it cannot be moved or removed by anyone.
 The holder of the CCTV is informed where the camera was placed.
 If a kill happens in that location, the holder of the CCTV will see who the killer was, unless a “KABOOM” was used, in which case they will be informed that the TV screen has gone blank.
 Before it is placed, the camera can be traded or destroyed as any other item.

 _Acceptable locations_ are things like: Lobby 7 (which sees anything in the lobby, but nothing in the infinite, right outside the doors, or in buildings 5 and 9) or a specific room or lounge.
 We’ll define limits of exactly what the camera will see with you, these are just examples.